helpmefindlaw/docs/docs/sources/coming-soon.md

 We are working on including the following sources:

-1. US Case Law and Regulations
+1. US Case Law
-2. Australian Case Law
+2. Australian Legislation, Regulation and Case Law
 3. UK Legislation, Regulation and Case Law